-It’s election day, better known as an opportunity to sleep in, show up late to work, and pretend that you stopped to vote on your way in.
+It’s election day, better known as an opportunity to sleep in, show up late to the office, and pretend like you voted on your way in to work.

 Voting is simply overrated in the same way that Breaking Bad was.
-And seriously, if you count yourself a fan of that show, your voter registration should be immediately revoked because if you were so easily duped by that show’s campy character constructions and melodramatic plot devices, you shouldn’t be entrusted with buttering your own toast much less participating in a free election.
+And seriously, if you count yourself a fan of that show, your voter registration should be immediately revoked because if you were so easily duped by that show’s campy character constructions and melodramatic plot devices, you shouldn’t be entrusted with buttering your own toast with a plastic knife much less participating in a free election.